 Patriot America Plan

-The Patriot Plan is another good option.
+The Patriot Travel Insurance is another good option.
 With this plan, coverage is designed for travel outside of your home country.
 The maximum number of days you are covered as a US citizen in the USA will be 60 days.
 To verify your eligibility, you will be asked three questions: